Funding your postgraduate research

 Postgraduate research projects and programmes are usually listed as either fully funded, self-funded or competition-funded.

-Fully funded studentships are the most sought-after types of postgraduate research funding.
+Fully or directly funded projects are the most sought-after types of postgraduate research funding.

-When applying for a studentship you'll apply for both project and funding together as one application.
-Studentship funding will cover the following costs for the duration of the project:
+When applying for a fully or directly funded project you apply for both project and funding together as one application.
+This funding will typically cover the following costs for the duration of the project:

 - Tuition fees and research costs: paid directly to the University;